 So to round up a bit I would like to say Harbin Wanda Indoor Ski Resort is really a nice place to visit, not just because it’s the world’s biggest indoor ski resort, but this is a great place for you to experience the new China development.

 Affordable price for snowboarding lessons makes this a great place for you to prepare yourself for the upcoming trips to the mountain.

 So yeah!
 If you ever happen to go to China during Spring to Autumn, do plan a trip to this very nice and new indoor ski resort.

 Any questions or inquiries about Harbin Indoor Ski Resort, or your China trip in general?
 Leave a comment below or shoot me an email.
 Be happy to help 🙂

 OOO yes!!
-The Guangzhou Wanda Indoor Ski Resort will be opened by 15 June, 2019!
+The Guangzhou Wanda Indoor Ski Resort will be opened in 2019!
 Just less than one year to go!
 It’s gonna be the largest indoor ski resort in Southern China, Just 90 -120 mins away from Hong Kong!
-Definitely a great new for skiers and snowboarders from all over the world because this is so much more convenient!
+Definitely great news for skiers and snowboarders from all over the world because this is so much more convenient!